wecarsoniv/augmented-pca/docs/source/contents/introduction.rst

 Instantiating AugmentedPCA Models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-AugmentedPCA models are instantiated by assigning either an aAPCA or sAPCA object to a variable.
+AugmentedPCA models are instantiated by assigning either an SAPCA or AAPCA object to a variable.
 During instantiation,
 one has the option to define parameters :python:`n_components`, :python:`mu`, which represent the number of components
 and the augmenting objective strength, respectively.
 Additionally, approximate inference strategy can be defined
 through the :python:`inference` parameter.